Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 Lefty Justus Sheffield and right-hander Justin Dunn are the two primary starting pitchers for the game.

-While they’ve been livestreaming the workouts on their YouTube channel, the Mariners are still waiting to hear from MLB if they can stream the intrasquads based on any broadcast rules.
+While they’ve been livestreaming the workouts on their YouTube channel, the Mariners are still waiting to hear from MLB if they can stream the intrasquads based on broadcast rules.

 The club is also working out details with Root Sports about televising the intrasquad games.
-There are still logistics to work out to make that happen.
 Root likely will start televising the intrasquad games sometime in the week leading up to opening day July 24 in Houston.

 Servais plans to give the entire team July 17 off, then will begin scheduling the practice games in the evening to prepare for a season where 80% of the games will be played at night.